 There is one technical aspect of cloudy ice cubes that actually might render this benefit important to some people.
 For instance, ice cubes of non-filtered water have been proven to be softer and to melt faster.
 This is an effect that nobody desires and it can be avoided with proper water filtration.

 - Takes cooking to a new level

 It doesn’t come down to just taste.
 Municipal water typically contains high amounts of chlorine and chloramine.
-When you bake bread or boil a soup, this might even lead to some unwanted color changes of your food.
+When you bake bread or boil a soup, this might even lead to some unwanted color changes in your food.

 Additionally, there might be some sort of odor you will likely want to get rid of.
 Regardless of your reverse osmosis system cost, it will definitely take care of this aspect for you.
 Even the simplest RO systems will allow you to have odorless and colorless water for cooking.
-Many people prefer using a water distiller in order to get water for cooking.
+Many people prefer using high-quality water distillers in order to get water for cooking.
 This indeed is an option but you lose the opportunity to actually add some useful substances to your water or alkalinize it.